-- c.
-The amount of upward adjustments, if any, both annual and cumulative - d.
+- a.
+The carrying amount of investments without readily determinable fair values - b.
+The amount of impairments and downward adjustments, if any, both annual and cumulative - c.
+The amount of upward adjustments, if any, both annual and cumulative d.
 As of the date of the most recent statement of financial position, additional information (in narrative form) that is sufficient to permit financial statement users to understand the quantitative disclosures and the information that the entity considered in reaching the carrying amounts and upward or downward adjustments resulting from observable price changes.